Skip to main content

 Yes.
 While CoinLedger always recommends importing your entire crypto transaction history to resolve a Missing Cost Basis Warning, you can manually enter an asset's cost basis in CoinLedger by following the process below.

-That said, if you are trying to resolve a missing cost basis warning but do not have access to your transaction history for a given exchange, CoinLedger does allow you to manually enter a cost basis “position” for an asset with a missing basis.
+That said, if you have followed all of these steps but are still unable to resolve your missing cost basis, CoinLedger does allow you to manually enter your cost basis by creating a Manual Position.
 You can enter a Manual Position for any asset that is missing its cost basis on the Transactions page.

 Please note that CoinLedger always recommends importing your transaction history data to resolve a Missing Cost Basis Warning.
 In most cases, the solution to a Missing Cost Basis is simply to import your missing transaction history data.
 However, if you don’t have access to an exchange to download your transaction history or if you simply wish to manually enter a cost basis for an asset, you can do so by following these steps!